Roman Empire: Languages

 The dominance of Latin and Greek among the literate elite obscures the continuity of other spoken languages within the Empire.
 Latin, referred to in its spoken form as Vulgar Latin, gradually replaced Celtic and Italic languages.
 References to interpreters indicate the continuing use of local languages, particularly in Egypt with Coptic, and in military settings along the Rhine and Danube.
 Roman jurists also show a concern for local languages such as Punic, Gaulish, and Aramaic in assuring the correct understanding of laws and oaths.
 In Africa, Libyco-Berber and Punic were used in inscriptions into the 2nd century.
 In Syria, Palmyrene soldiers used their dialect of Aramaic for inscriptions, an exception to the rule that Latin was the language of the military.
 The last reference to Gaulish was between 560 and 575.
+(Note: "Veniens vero Arvernos, delubrum illud, quod Gallica lingua Vasso Galatæ vocant, incendit, diruit, atque subvertit.
+And coming to Clermont [to the Arverni] he [ Chrocus] set on fire, overthrew and destroyed that shrine which they call Vasso Galatæ in the Gallic tongue.")
+(Note: Le déclin du Gaulois et sa disparition ne s'expliquent pas seulement par des pratiques culturelles spécifiques: Lorsque les Romains conduits par César envahirent la Gaule, au 1er siecle avant J.-C., celle-ci romanisa de manière progressive et profonde.
+Pendant près de 500 ans, la fameuse période gallo-romaine, le gaulois et le latin parlé coexistèrent; au VIe siècle encore; le temoignage de Grégoire de Tours atteste la survivance de la langue gauloise.)
 The emergent Gallo-Romance languages would then be shaped by Gaulish.
 Proto-Basque or Aquitanian evolved with Latin loan words to modern Basque.
 The Thracian language, as were several now-extinct languages in Anatolia, are attested in Imperial-era inscriptions.